REIKI TIPS

 2. IN-PERSON TRAINING

-Recommendation: Ensure that the Practitioner trained in-person (as opposed to online).
+Recommendation: Ensure that the Practitioner trained in-person (rather than online).

 %20(1).png)